rellermeyer/TUD-DistributedSystems/docs/report.md

 ## Design Decisions

 We have used the **Akka** framework, which is based on Scala, to implement coordinators and participants as actors since it simplifies distributed and concurrent application development.
-Actors communicate with each other through messages using the Akka API.
+Actors communicate with each other through messages using the **Akka API**.

 We decided to use **Akka** since it proved a actor framework that could be used to avoid implementing the sending of messages.
 As we're implementing a commit protocol which is based on messages, it makes sense to use a framework for passing messages.